blezek/zabbix-rest-bridge/Readme.md

     zabbix-rest-bridge --server zabbix.example.com

+By default, `zabbix-rest-bridge` listens on port `8987` on all interfaces, forwarding requests to `zabbix.example.com` on port `10051`.

+## Getting Help

+    zabbix-rest-bridge -h

 ## Examples

-Post 'key=1234' from 'hostname':
+Values can be `POST`ed by specifying `POST` parameters.  `key` is the Zabbix key, `value` is the value to association, and `host` is the hostname where this value came from.
+For instance to post 'foo=1234' from 'hostname'.

     curl -v -X POST -d host="hostname" -d key=foo -d value=1234 localhost:8987

+Well formed Zabbix JSON can be posted.
 Post the contents of TestData.txt

     curl -v -X PUT -d @TestData.txt localhost:8987